 Applicants who do not meet high school curriculum requirements for Speed School or are below grade point average or test score requirements, but still satisfy university admission requirements, will be admitted to Arts and Sciences in a pre-engineering curriculum.
 The pre-engineering curriculum prepares students for the mathematics and sciences courses in the Speed School curriculum.
-Students who complete the pre-engineering curriculum with at least C grades and have a cumulative grade point average above 2.8 can complete an intra-university transfer to Speed School.
+Students who complete the pre-engineering curriculum with at least B- grades in MATH 205, CHEM 201, and PHYS 298 and have a cumulative grade point average above 2.8 will be considered for an intra-university transfer to Speed School.
+Pre-engineering students must be admitted to the J.B.
+Speed School of Engineering by October 1 to enroll in the following Spring semester or June 1 to enroll in the following Fall semester.